Proto-Tai language: Morphology

 Robert M. W. Dixon (1998) suggests that the Proto-Tai language was fusional in its morphology because of related sets of words among the language's descendants that appear to be related through ablaut.

 Syntax

 Proto-Tai had a SVO (subject–verb–object) word order like Chinese and almost all modern Tai languages.
 Its syntax was heavily influenced by Chinese.

 Lexical isoglosses

 Examples of Kra-Hlai-Tai isoglosses as identified by Norquest (2021):

 Examples of Hlai-Be-Tai isoglosses as identified by Norquest (2021):

 Examples of Be-Tai isoglosses as identified by Norquest (2021):

+Proto-Tai prenasalized nasals and Old Chinese

+Ostapirat (2023) notes that as in Proto-Hmong–Mien, prenasalized consonant initials in Proto-Tai often correspond with prenasalized consonant initials in Old Chinese (with the Old Chinese reconstructions below from Baxter & Sagart 2014).